Surrealism: Post-Breton Surrealism

+The Afro-Surrealism is an art and literary movement primarily in the African diaspora, inspired by Négritude and postcolonial literature and partially coinciding with them.

 In the 1960s, the artists and writers associated with the Situationist International were closely associated with Surrealism.
 While Guy Debord was critical of and distanced himself from Surrealism, others, such as Asger Jorn, were explicitly using Surrealist techniques and methods.
 The events of May 1968 in France included a number of Surrealist ideas, and among the slogans the students spray-painted on the walls of the Sorbonne were familiar Surrealist ones.
 Joan Miró would commemorate this in a painting titled May 1968.
 There were also groups who associated with both currents and were more attached to Surrealism, such as the Revolutionary Surrealist Group.

 During the 1980s, behind the Iron Curtain, Surrealism again entered into politics with an underground artistic opposition movement known as the Orange Alternative.
 The Orange Alternative was created in 1981 by Waldemar Fydrych (alias 'Major'), a graduate of history and art history at the University of Wrocław.
 They used Surrealist symbolism and terminology in their large-scale happenings organized in the major Polish cities during the Jaruzelski regime and painted Surrealist graffiti on spots covering up anti-regime slogans.
 Major himself was the author of a "Manifesto of Socialist Surrealism".
 In this manifesto, he stated that the socialist (communist) system had become so Surrealistic that it could be seen as an expression of art itself.

 Surrealistic art also remains popular with museum patrons.
 The Guggenheim Museum in New York City held an exhibit, Two Private Eyes, in 1999, and in 2001 Tate Modern held an exhibition of Surrealist art that attracted over 170,000 visitors.
 In 2002 the Met in New York City held a show, Desire Unbound, and the Centre Georges Pompidou in Paris a show called La Révolution surréaliste.
+In 2021–2022, The Metropolitan Museum of Art and Tate Modern co-organized the international survey exhibition Surrealism Beyond Borders, bringing together examples produced across 45 or more countries over almost eight decades to reassess Surrealism's transnational networks beyond a primarily Western European orientation.

 Surrealist groups and literary publications have continued to be active up to the present day, with groups such as the Chicago Surrealist Group, the Leeds Surrealist Group, Peculiar Mormyrid, and The Surrealist Group in Stockholm.
 Jan Švankmajer of the Czech-Slovak Surrealists continues to make films and experiment with objects.